WalletConnect/walletconnect-specs/docs/specs/clients/notify/client-sdk-api.md

   // ---------- Methods ----------------------------------------------- //

   // initializes the client with persisted storage and a network connection
+  // Calls `wc_notifyWatchSubscriptions` for all previously registered accounts,
-  // Calls `wc_notifyWatchSubscriptions`, watches for future subscription updates, and subscribes to all notification topics public abstract init(): Promise<void>;
+  // watches for future subscription updates, and subscribes to all notification topics public abstract init(): Promise<void>;

   // send notify subscription